WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 ## Before You Begin

-The "Watson Data Platform" lab is done using the IBM cloud.
+The "Watson Data Platform" labs are done using the IBM cloud.
 It uses a set of fully managed cloud data services; Cloudant and dashDB for Analytics to persist data and Data Connect to ingest data.
 These services are available in Bluemix, IBM’s cloud platform as a service (PaaS).
 It also uses Watson Analytics, IBM’s smart data discovery service on the cloud and the IBM Data Science Experience, an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to activate their insights.
-Lastly, this lab requires that you download a set of files that you will use as your source data and to build your application.
+Lastly, several of the labs require that you download a few files that are used as source datasets and to assist in building an application.

 ## Workflow